 ✓ Sports Socks - Bring 1 to 2 pairs of sports socks, depending on how active you plan to be on the trip.

-✓ Everyday Walking Shoes - Bring 1 pair of walking shoes, which can double as workout shoes as well as everyday shoes, like these gray or black comfy sneakers from Adidas.
+✓ Everyday Walking Shoes - Bring 1 pair of walking shoes, which can double as workout shoes as well as everyday shoes.

 ✓ Sneakers / Night Shoes - You will pretty much get away with wearing your athletic shoes during the day.
 You’ll want to bring another pair of nicer sneakers or shoes for going out at night.
 Pro-packing tip: Opt for darker-colored or neutral-colored sneakers so they can be used for day and night, and also won’t get as dirty on the trip.